Fundamental Theory of Torsion Gravity: Limiting Situations

 Because thermodynamically the kinetic energy can be interpreted as the temperature, and of course the energy is the internal energy, then the formal similarities of these two apparently unrelated expressions are striking.

-In this thermodynamic analogy we have that the single spinor field can be seen as a matter distribution behaving in the same way in which a van der Waals attractive gas with attractive intermolecular forces would \cite{Fabbri:2012yg}.
+In this thermodynamic analogy we have that the single spinor field can be seen as a matter distribution behaving in the same way of an attractive van der Waals gas \cite{Fabbri:2012yg}.

-Summarizing, in the effective approximation, torsional interactions give rise to a contact force much in the same way in which the Higgs field would, with these two forces being similarly attractive but with torsion displaying the dependence on the spin that the Higgs lacks; and we have seen that if the Takabayashi angle where to vanish, their common potential would be also analogous to the internal energy of an attractive type of van der Waals gas.
+Consider now the pair of second-order derivative equations (\ref{HJ}-\ref{continuity}) with $K_{\mu}\!\approx\!2XW_{\mu}$ and $G_{\mu}\!\approx\!0$ and implement the torsion effective approximation: in a case in which we also take $\beta$ null equation (\ref{HJ}) becomes

-Consequently, insofar as this effective approximation holds there is a clear indication that torsion is a sort of internal binding force, a tension, localizing the spinor.
+with a quintic potential.
+It is immediate to see that such a non-linear potential has again an attractive character.

-These considerations are valid for effective approximations obtained when the torsion energy is small compared to its mass and thus in the case of slow torsion.
+Summarizing, in the effective approximation, torsional interactions give rise to a contact force much in the same way in which the Higgs field would, with these two forces being similarly attractive and chiral.
+And we have seen that the torsional potential would be also analogous to the internal energy of an attractive van der Waals gas.

-Similar arguments can also be invoked for spinor fields in the case they are slow since they are massive and therefore it is always possible to boost into the rest frame, but in the case of spinor fields one needs more than rendering small the spatial part of the velocity vector and in order to see what more there is to it we have to employ another form of argument, as the one we will discussed next.
+Consequently, insofar as this effective approximation holds, there is a clear indication that torsion is a sort of internal binding force, a tension, localizing the spinor.